ArvindHarinder1/PrivatePreviewDocs/Architecture.md

 ### Firewall requirements

 The provisioning agents only use outbound connections to the provisioning service, which means that there is **no need to open firewall ports** for incoming connections.
 You also do not need a perimeter (DMZ) network because all connections are outbound and take place over a secure channel.

-### Agent location

-The agent has to communicate with both Azure and your application, so the placement of the agent affects the latency of those two connections.
-You can minimize the latency of the end-to-end traffic by optimizing each network connection.
-Each connection can be optimized by:

-- Reducing the distance between the two ends of the hop.
-- Choosing the right network to traverse.
-For example, traversing a private network rather than the public Internet may be faster, due to dedicated links.

 ## Agent best practices